 This includes:

-- Adequate rest
+- Enough rest time

 3. Regular Medical Monitoring

-People with chronic hepatitis need ongoing care.
+Persons with deadly hepatitis need ongoing attention.

 Monitoring includes: